brenner-tobias/addon-cloudflared/README.md

 ## Installation

-**To install this Add-On, please add my HA-Addons repository to Home Assistant using [this GitHub repository][ha-addons].**
+**To install this Add-On, add my HA-Addons repository to Home Assistant using [this GitHub repository][ha-addons].**

 ## Support